Comment on page

 ./gameserver detailsto get the corresponding command to know it

-- Do you have multiple interface?
+- Do you have multiple interfaces?
 Set the right IP within your "gameserver" script or the game config file

 - Is it a home server?
-If you're behind a router, make sure your're listening to your local IP, then redirect appropriate ports to this local IP within your router settings.
+If you're behind a router, make sure you're listening to your local IP, then redirect appropriate ports to this local IP within your router settings.

 - Did you wait long enough?
-Sometimes it's just a matter of time until your server shows up into the list
+Sometimes it's just a matter of time until your server shows up on the list

 My source server is displaying an error like